Heat and Humidity

 - Other additional cooling measures such as using ice packs to reduce the body temperature may be required but these should only be used with expert guidance.

-Hyponatremia (low sodium level in blood) mostly occurs in those that are undertaking physically strenuous activity, due to the loss of sodium through sweating and fluid replacement with excessive amounts of plain water.
+Low sodium level in blood (hyponatremia) mostly occurs in those that are undertaking physically strenuous activity, due to the loss of sodium through sweating and fluid replacement with excessive amounts of plain water.

-- Symptoms of hyponatremia may be vague and non-specific; confusion, lethargy, muscle weakness, headache and nausea.
+- Symptoms may be vague; confusion, tiredness, muscle weakness, headache and nausea.

-- Late symptoms (associated with severe or rapid-onset hyponatraemia) may include disorientation, agitation, seizures and coma.
+- Late symptoms may include disorientation, agitation, seizures and coma.

-- If symptoms are severe, hyponatraemia should be considered a medical emergency.
-Urgent medical treatment should be sought and admission to hospital.
+- If symptoms are severe, it is considered a medical emergency and urgent medical treatment should be sought with admission to hospital.